-Rakoff called the Citigroup accord too lenient, noting that the bank was charged only with negligence, neither admitted nor denied wrongdoing, and could avoid reimbursing investors for more than $700 million of losses.
+Rakoff called the Citigroup accord too lenient, and noted that the bank was charged only with negligence.
 Private investors cannot bring securities claims based on negligence.

 If the allegations of the complaint are true, this is a very good deal for Citigroup; and, even if they are untrue, it is a mild and modest cost of doing business, the judge wrote.